 - Peer pressure, etc.

-This is the time when the role of career counsellor comes into play.
+This is the time when the role of a career counsellor comes into play.

-A career counsellor understands the interests and aspirations of the students, analyze their aptitude, and suggest them a suitable career path accordingly.
+A career counsellor understands the interests and aspirations of the students, analyzes their aptitude, and suggests them a suitable career path accordingly.

 Procedure to follow while Advising Students on Making Career Choices